Mucinous adenocarcinomas of the appendix are on the malignant end of the spectrum of the mucinous neoplasms that affect the cecal appendix.

 Considerable controversy still exists on mucinous neoplasms of the appendix pathologic classification and nomenclature 1.
-According to a panel of specialist review in 2016, a new nomenclature and classification for the appendiceal mucinous neoplasms based on their histologic type and biologic behaviour has been proposed and since then the term mucinous adenocarcinoma should be reserved for the mucinous tumours that have an infiltrative invasion beyond the muscularis mucosa 1,2.
+According to a panel of specialist review in 2016, a new nomenclature and classification for the appendiceal mucinous neoplasms based on their histologic type and biologic behavior has been proposed and since then the term mucinous adenocarcinoma should be reserved for the mucinous tumors that have an infiltrative invasion beyond the muscularis mucosa 1,2.

 An adenocarcinoma is defined as mucinous when extracellular mucin corresponds to more than 50% of the lesion.
-The signet ring cell carcinoma variant occurs when a tumour has more than 50% of cells showing the classical signet ring morphology 1,2.
+The signet ring cell carcinoma variant occurs when a tumor has more than 50% of cells showing the classical signet ring morphology 1,2.

 Treatment and prognosis